-|Ribu category:||Kurang Tinggi||Province:||Sulawesi Tengah (Central Sulawesi)|
+|Ribu category:||Spesial||Province:||Sulawesi Tengah (Central Sulawesi)|

-|Getting there||Sidole is about one hour’s drive from the city of Palu where there is an airport.
-The best trailhead in the east requires closer to 3 hours to reach.|
+|Getting there||The western trailheads are about one hour’s drive from the city of Palu where there is an airport with direct flights to Jakarta and other cities.
+The best trailhead is at Desa Alo’o to the east of the mountain and requires closer to 3 hours to reach from the city.|

 |Accommodation||Several hotels in Palu.
 Rama Garden is a decent mid-range choice.
 If you fancy a beach resort then try the German-owned Prince John Dive Resort at Tanjung Karang, Donggala on the other side of Palu Bay about 34 km north of the city.|

 |Permits||If hiking from the east at Desa Alo’o, pleas register in the village and perhaps take a spare photocopy of your passport or ID card to give them.|

 |Water sources||On the eastern route, river water is available to Pos 2 and beyond, plus a limited and perhaps unreliable supply 20 minutes beyond the summit.|